 (b) You continue to run using your Consulting licence or purchase licences for the customer and charge through to them as a Managed Service (see here for running Elements as a Managed Service).
 We convert the Space to Consulting Space and all additional licences are tied to a licence anniversary date for the space.

 (d) Conscious decision to downgrade space to a Free space : This may be desirable if the client is only using the basic Process Mapping capabilities without integrating it with Salesforce, using any of the premium capabilities (content governance, version controls, links to Stories, Requirements, Data Tables, integrations including Salesforce content, metadata impact analysis etc...).
-All Salesforce Org model and reference model content will be suspended (deleted after 120 days) along with all change logs, audit trails, version and release management information.
+All Salesforce Org model and reference model content will be suspended (deleted 120 days after the sate of suspension) along with all change logs, audit trails, version and release management information.
 All that remains is the Process content in draft mode.